Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Limitations and Future work

 \section{Limitations and Future work}

-It is important to note that, although NFT can discover the symmetry of nonlinear actions on the dataset, NFT always requires the user to be able to at least observe the effect of the action in the form of a set of pairs $(g \circ x, x)$.
-Also, when the action is indeed nonlinear on the input, NFT does not identifiably preserve the norms in the latent space and hence the size of the coefficient in each frequency, because there are simply infinite ways to define norms in the latent space.
-Finally, although NFT is a framework for which we have provided theoretical guarantees of existence and identifiability in general cases, the work remains to establish an algorithm that is guaranteed to find the solution to \eqref{eq:NFT}.
-As stated in \citep{MSP}, proof has not been made to assure that the variants of \eqref{eq:AEloss} can find the solution, and resolving this problem is a future work of great practical importance.
+As stated in Sec \ref{sec:xNFT}, NFT requires a dataset consisting of (short) tuples because it needs to observe the transition in order to learn the equivariance hidden in nonlinear actions; \kf{this might be a practical limitation. } Also, although NFT can identify the major frequencies of data-specific symmetry, it does not identifiably preserve the norms in the latent space and hence the size of the coefficient in each frequency, because the scale of $\Phi$ is undecided.
+Finally, while NFT is a framework for which we have provided theoretical guarantees of existence and identifiability in general cases, the work remains to establish an algorithm that is guaranteed to find the solution to eq.(\ref{eq:NFT}).
+As stated in \citep{MSP}, the proof has not been completed to assure that the AE loss of Sec \ref{sec:xNFT} can find the optimal solution, and resolving this problem is a future work of great practical importance.